dsmoove/pigskinplaycaller/README.md

 Just to see if there was any significant improvement, I ran a GridSearch on my XGRegression model, but this showed very little improvement from my initial model run.

+Overall, the best performing model was the GradiestBoosterRegression Model with GridSearch.
+The model produced an RMSE of 0.002698.
+Although, I believe if I wanted to keep my model simple and the results much more interpretable, a simple linear regression model would not fair so poorly.
+The linear regression model was able to output an RMSE of 0.002944.
+Going forward, I will most likely use both models to calculate estimated EPA by coverage and use a group vote to create a recommendation.

 ## Next Steps

 I'd like to take into account the weather from the day of the event into account.
 It's well known that weather factors such as snow/rain/wind can highly impact the decisions made during the game when it comes to deciding between passing and running.